tweag/nickel/notes/lossless-ast-parsing.md

    near it.
 3. Lex the whitespace and comments, but don't pass this information to the lalrpop parser.
-From here, have lalrpop create either an untyped tree, or a stream of event representing an untyped ast.
-From there, the comments and whitespace can be reinjected into the tree or stream.
+From here, have lalrpop create either an untyped tree, or a stream of event representing an untyped ast and reinject the comments and whitespace into said tree or stream.

 # Options
 ## Custom